owen-hwlee/hkust-comp3021-pa1/README.md

 Should you have any questions, please go to [Discussion](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) of this repository to ask and view other students' questions and answers.
 TAs will assist you there.
+**There is a FAQ pinned on the top.**
+Be sure that you read it through before ask questions.

 ## Game Specification